 The best thing I like about traveling is the local food.
-I am food Junkie and like to taste varieties of local food.
+I am a food Junkie and like to taste varieties of local food.
 If you are among the people who like to taste local street food instead of eating at McDonalds while traveling, Lumbini might be a great place for you.
-A sub mixture of Indian/Nepali food in varieties of style can be found in this region.
+A sub-mixture of Indian/Nepali food in a variety of styles can be found in this region.

 There are many street vendors selling delicious homemade local food, mostly with Indian Flavor.
 Remember, Lumbini is right at the Indian Border.
 Hence, Indian food is common.
 Most of the food you will find is vegetarian.
-Momo, Noodles, Curries, Pakauda, Samosa, Tikiya Chat and Pani Puri are most common.
-Order your food, sit for a while and enjoy the food.
+Momo, Noodles, Curries, Pakauda, Samosa, Tikiya Chat, and Pani Puri are the most common.
+Order your food, sit for a while, and enjoy the food.
 You won’t find Western Hygiene here, but find the local taste.

 Are you ready to taste the spicy food?

-To get more inside local culture, I normally try to explore rural parts in comparison to modern town.
+To get more inside local culture, I normally try to explore rural parts in comparison to modern towns.
 A rental wheel on your own is the best way for sightseeing.
 Multiple options are available in Lumbini for sightseeing around major monasteries area.
-You can use rickshaws for sightseeing other than cab.
-Give a try for bicycle and burn fat instead of fuel.
+You can use rickshaws for sightseeing other than a cab.
+Give it a try for a bicycle and burn fat instead of fuel.
 However, during summer it’s not recommended.
-The temperature can be more than 40 degree Celsius during day time.
+The temperature can be more than 40 degrees Celsius during the daytime.

 Look around you in Lumbini, everyone is on a bicycle.
 Why?
 Because the roads are flat and easy to ride, the weather is generously warm and traffic is minimal.
 Head for the country, look for quiet roads, there are many.
-As you ride you will pass by local huts, happy children yelling Namaste, mustard field with yellow flowers, rice paddies and occasional surprises.
-It is farmland and friendly people, goats, buffalos and oxen.
-You will see ancient agriculture method still working!
+As you ride you will pass by local huts, happy children yelling Namaste, a mustard field with yellow flowers, rice paddies, and occasional surprises.
+It is farmland and friendly people, goats, buffalos, and oxen.
+You will see ancient agricultural methods still working!
 It’s a study of the past set in the present.
-You can rent a bicycle everywhere either on hourly or daily basis for next to nothing.
+You can rent a bicycle everywhere either on an hourly or daily basis for next to nothing.
 It’s cheap and provides pleasure, so go for it.

-Everyone on 21st century is busy with their day to day life and likes to relax at least for a while during weekends.
-People normally practice meditation on many forms.
-Normally, I used to practice Tai Chi and listen Tibetan Incarnation for meditation.
-Since I was running out of time, I couldn’t give a try for meditation while I was in Lumbini.
-However you can spot some of those meditation centers inside premises of Lumbini, go give it a try for next to nothing.
+Everyone in the 21st century is busy with their day-to-day life and likes to relax at least for a while during weekends.
+People normally practice meditation in many forms.
+Normally, I used to practice Tai Chi and listen to Tibetan Incarnation for meditation.
+Since I was running out of time, I couldn’t give it a try for meditation while I was in Lumbini.
+However, you can spot some of those meditation centers inside the premises of Lumbini, go give it a try for next to nothing.

-Meditation is major component of Buddhism.
-Yes, you might have practiced meditation class in your own country, with either a little success or a lot of failures.
+Meditation is a major component of Buddhism.
+Yes, you might have practiced meditation classes in your own country, with either a little success or a lot of failures.
 Then we give up.
-But when you are in Lumbini, birthplace of Lord Buddha, this is the best place to try meditation.
+But when you are in Lumbini, the birthplace of Lord Buddha, this is the best place to try meditation.
 To assist you, there are several meditation centers run by Buddhist Monks.
-You can room and board there, become a part of that community and immerge yourself.
+You can room and board there, become a part of that community, and immerse yourself.

-I’m pretty sure it will be a jaw dropping moment for everyone like me after entering inside Maya Devi Temple.
-The inside of Modern looking temple is all about centuries old mark stone of Gautam Buddha’s Birthplace.
-Because of rule I couldn’t take picture inside the temple, however you can see picture taken by me from south of temple with pond where Maya Devi (Mother of Gautam Buddha) took bath after giving a birth to Lord Buddha.
+I’m pretty sure it will be a jaw-dropping moment for everyone like me after entering inside Maya Devi Temple.
+The inside of Modern modern-looking temple is all about the centuries-old markstone of Gautam Buddha’s Birthplace.
+Because of the rule, I couldn’t take pictures inside the temple, however, you can see a picture taken by me from the south of the temple with a pond where Maya Devi (Mother of Gautam Buddha) took a bath after giving birth to Lord Buddha.